pivotal/docs-platform-automation/docs/how-to-guides/running-commands-locally.md

 With `p-automator` in particular, using Docker is necessary, as the IaaS CLIs upon which we depend can be tricky to install.
-With `om` it's more a matter of convenience - you can just as easily [download the binary][om-releases] if it's available for your system.
+With `om` it's more a matter of convenience - you can just as easily [download the binary](https://github.com/pivotal-cf/om/releases) if it's available for your system.

 ## Executing commands